Experienced San Diego Patent Attorneys

 Our San Diego Patent Attorneys Are Experts

-Buche & Associates has expert patent attorneys who specialize in patent law and patent litigation.
+Buche & Associates, P.C. has expert patent attorneys who specialize in patent law and patent litigation.
 Our attorneys have advanced science and engineering backgrounds with technologies that include mechanical, electrical, biology, chemical, environmental, and aerospace disciplines.
 We represent a wide array of clients, ranging from individual inventors, to larger businesses.
 Our San Diego patent attorneys offer expert legal counsel and can help you protect your intellectual property by securing patents.
 We also help clients secure their trademarks and copyrights.
 Our patent attorneys are experts when it comes to filing complex applications and litigating complicated infringement cases.
 If you are you considering selling or licensing your patent, then our patent attorneys can help in that department too.
 We have vast experience with IP licensing.

 We take allegations of patent infringement seriously, and we know our clients do too.
 We understand how a patent infringement can drastically affect your business interests.
 Unchecked infringement can threaten markets, and the bottom line.
 On the other hand, bogus allegations of infringement can deter fair competition and innovation.